KasperskyLab/Kaspresso/docs/Wiki/Kaspresso_Robolectric.en.md

 **Further remarks**

 As of Robolectric 4.8.1, there are some limitations to sharedTest: those tests run flawless on an emulator/device, but fail on the JVM

-1) Robolectric-Espresso supports Idling resources, but [doesn't support posting delayed messages to the looper](https://github.com/robolectric/robolectric/issues/4807#issuecomment-1075863097)
+1. Robolectric-Espresso supports Idling resources, but [doesn't support posting delayed messages to the Looper](https://github.com/robolectric/robolectric/issues/4807#issuecomment-1075863097)
-2) Robolectric-Espresso will not support [tests that start new activities](https://github.com/robolectric/robolectric/issues/5104)(i.e. activity jumping)
+2. Robolectric-Espresso will not support [tests that start new activities](https://github.com/robolectric/robolectric/issues/5104) (i.e. activity jumping)